KarthiDreamr/UCare/README.md

-Sure, I can help you with the contents of your README.md file based on the details you gave.
-Here is a possible template that you can use:

 # UCare

 UCare is a mobile application that can connect to a router which transmits data about urine health status from a bunch of sensors attached in the bathroom.
 The application displays the health status and suggests steps diabetes patients can take as steps for mitigation.
 It also shows a list of hospitals where urinary diseases are treated.